maratai/craftery/fiber_arts/fiber_arts_book_masterlist.md

 - Annie MacHale. *In Celebration of Plain Weave: Color and Design Inspiration for Inkle Weavers*.
 - Phylis Morrison. *Spiders' Games: A Book for Beginning Weavers*.
 - Anne E. Nygård. *Weaving Damask*.
+- Peggy Osterkamp. *Weaving for VBeginners: An Illustrated Guide*, 4th ed.
 - Peggy Osterkamp. #1 *Winding a Warp and Using a Paddle*; #3 *Weaving and Drafting Your Own Cloth*.
 (I have #3, it's on a different shelf because I'm using it!)
 - Âsa Pärson and Amica Sundström. *The Weaving Handbook: The Art and the Craft: Theories, Materials, Techniques, and Projects*.
 - Janet Phillips. *Exploring Woven Fabrics*; *Designing Woven Fabrics*.